 3) Try Walking With The Leash Inside First

-Start by standing with your dog in heel position (standing right by your side).
+Start by standing with your dog in the heel position (AKA standing right by your side).
 It doesn’t matter which side he’s on.
 Next, reward him for being in that position.
 Then take your first step.
 If he stays in the heel position then give him another treat.
 When you’re starting out, go step-by-step.
 Reward him after every step once he rests in the heel position.

 4) Take It Outside

-Walking on a leash with a human standing over you is unnatural for a dog at first.
-So you can expect your puppy to pull (even if he was successful with the indoor step-by-step exercise I mentioned in step #3).
-If this happens the best thing you can do is to simply stop walking.
+If Your Dog Pulls – If your dog starts tugging and pulling on the leash during your walk, the best thing you can do is simply stop walking.
 Remain quiet and let your dog keep struggling to pull until he settles down.
 This may take a few minutes.
 Once your fur baby settles down, give him a lot of praise and a treat.
 Eventually, he will associate a loose leash with getting a prize.

 5) Give A Lot Of Praise